ICanBoogie/Module/README.md

 $nodes->uninstall();
 ```

-Enabled modules can be installed at once using a [Modules][] instance.
+Enabled modules can be installed at once using a [ModuleCollection][] instance.
 Errors are exceptions are
 collected in the provided [Errors][] instance.

 ```php